Provable Meta-Learning with Low-Rank Adaptations: Retraining and Fine-Tuning Schemes

+Since the ultimate goal of retraining is to perform well on an unseen downstream task, we study a general PEFT-based meta-learning (PEFT-ML) objective that explicitly fits weights and adapter parameters to the training tasks.
 Rather than training a single model on the aggregation of the retraining tasks, we instead incorporate the adapters during the retraining process and learn adapted models for each task.
-Let $\btheta^{(t)}$ be the set of adapter parameters for the $t_{th}$ training task \Tt.
-The Meta-Adapters method searches for a single set of base weights $\What_{\text{Meta}}$ such that for all $t \in [T]$, the $t_{th}$ adapted model $\Phi_{\text{FT}}(\cdot \: ;\W, \btheta^{(t)})$ minimizes the loss over the training task \Tt.
-We define the Meta-Adapters objective as:
+Let $\btheta^{(t)}$ be the set of adapter parameters for the $t^{\text{th}}$ training task \Tt.
+The PEFT-ML objective searches for a single set of base weights $\What_{\text{Meta}}$ such that for all $t \in [T]$, the $t^{\text{th}}$ adapted model $\Phi_{\text{FT}}(\, \cdot \: ;\What_{\text{Meta}}, \btheta^{(t)})$ minimizes the loss over the training task \Tt.
+More precisely, we define the proposed PEFT-ML objective as